gregmsanderson/fly-live-beats/docs/4-aws-create-certificate.md

 Click "Save" to add that DNS record.

 Now switch back to the ACM console.
 It _usually_ validates a new domain within an hour.
-If not and your certificate still shows as pending, take a look at their [troubleshooting page](https://docs.aws.amazon.com/acm/latest/userguide/troubleshooting-DNS-validation.html).
+If your certificate still shows as pending, take a look at their [troubleshooting page](https://docs.aws.amazon.com/acm/latest/userguide/troubleshooting-DNS-validation.html).

 You can carry on with this guide while you wait.
 At some point it should validate your domain.
 It will then show as being issued.